V4Fire/Client/src/global/g-icon/README.md

 This module provides a mixin to generate default styles for SVG icons.

+## Synopsis

+* This module provides a global Styl mixin, not a component.

 ## Usage

 You can use this mixin "as it is", import it to your styles.